ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

 Now we can begin working on the two `ErgsBox`es.
 Let's address the `ergs_box_for_bounty` first.

+One of the great features of the HDF for front-end developers is that you have a streamlined method of acquiring boxes via `BoxSpec`s.
+This means that instead of having to manually figure our how to find these boxes as inputs for the headless dApp, you just focus on building valid `BoxSpec` structs, and then the HDF provides you with all of the methods you need to find said box(es).

+Furthermore, the HDF provides a very effective modifiable `BoxSpec` interface.
+As we will see in this next code section below, we will modify the default `ErgsBox` `BoxSpec` so that it specifies the user's address & has at least `bounty_amount_in_nano_ergs`.

 ```rust
 // Take the generalized `BoxSpec` from an `ErgsBox` and modify it